-This upgrade provides +1 to the hero's ranged attack total for the rest of her activation.
+the hero's ranged attack total for the rest of her activation.

-melee attack with a base attack strength of "3", or instead
+This upgrade provides a ranged attack with a base attack strength of "5".

-provides +2 to the hero's
+31

-existing melee attack, if any.
+OR

-This upgrade provides a
++2

-XP COST
+This upgrade provides either a melee attack with a base attack strength of "3" or instead provides +2 to the hero's existing melee attack, if any.